garcia-nacho/FHI_SC2_Pipeline_Illumina/README.md

 -Bam files
 -Consensus sequences
 -Aligned consensus sequences
--Consensus nucleotide sequence for protein S
+-Consensus nucleotide sequence for gene *S*
--Indel and frameshift identification
+-*Indels* and frameshift identification
 -Quality-control plot for the plate to detect possible contaminations
--Phylogenetic-tree plot of the samples analyzed
+-Phylogenetic-tree plot of the samples
 -Noise during variant calling accross the genome
 -Quality-control for contaminations/low-quality samples
--Amplicon efficacy of the selected protocol for all the samples
+-Amplicon efficacy of the selected primer-set for all the samples

 ## Contributors